MTJB/blog_marktjbrown/content/posts/2021-04-05-moving-to-gatsby/index.md

 </div>

 ## 💅 Conclusion
-Moving to GatsbyJS, for me, was relatively pain free - I was up and running with a clone of the Novella theme in minutes, and I only had 5 posts within WordPress to move over - so a simply copy and paste job worked for me!
-With this change, I now have a blog I prefer the look of, and, more importantly one that I find easier and faster to contribute to - at times, I found the WordPress quite heavyweight to add new content to whereas now I can add new posts to my blog just by making a few new files in my repository and pushing it to Git!
+Moving to GatsbyJS, for me, was relatively pain free - I was up and running with a clone of the Novella theme in minutes, and I only had 5 posts within WordPress to move over - so a simple copy and paste job worked for me!
+With this change, I now have a blog I prefer the look of and more importantly, one that I find easier and faster to contribute to.
+At times, I found the WordPress quite heavyweight to add new content to whereas now I can add new posts to my blog just by making a few new files in my repository and pushing it to Git!